 After you have sent a Prove It letter

-If no evidence is forthcoming but letters demanding payment continue to arrive, then you should write a second letter with COMPLAINT in capital letters at the top.
+If they don’t reply with any proof after a few weeks but letters demanding payment continue to arrive, then write a second letter with COMPLAINT in capital letters at the top.